taoi11/caf-gpt/src/prompts/doad/policyFinder.md

 3. If no policies are relevant, return "none"
 4. Do not include any other text or explanations
 5. Each policy number must be in format: XXXXX-X (e.g., 7021-3)
+6. DO NOT answer the user's question, only return policy numbers

 Example valid responses:
 7021-3